 Additionally, your existing mortgage and the property securing the mortgage must meet the below criteria, among other things.

 Mobile or manufactured homes are eligible if on a foundation, permanently affixed and taxed as real estate.
 Mobile homes located in a mobile/manufactured home park are not eligible.
-Learn more about what happens if you are struggling to pay your mobile home loan.
+(Learn about what happens if you are struggling to pay your mobile home loan.)

-If you would like more information about Step Forward Michigan, you can call 866-946-7432 or fill out the contact form at www.stepforwardmichigan.org/contactus.
+If you would like more information about Step Forward Michigan, you may call 866-946-7432 or email [email protected].